 Parameter Description file The file path and the file name of the DBM database you want to upload.
 Enclose the file name in double quotation marks (" ").
 For example: file="C:\Array Backups\DBMbackup_03302010.dbm" This command does not automatically append a file extension to the saved file.
-You must specify a file extension when entering the file name. validator The alphanumeric security code required to restore a storage array to an existing configuration.
+You must specify a file extension when entering the file name.

+Parameter Description validator The alphanumeric security code required to restore a storage array to an existing configuration.
 Use the save storageArray dbmValidator command to generate the required validation information XML file.
-After the validation information XML file is available, contact your Technical Support representative to obtain the Validator. sourceLocation This parameter specifies the location from which to retrieve backup database information.
+After the validation information XML file is available, contact your Technical Support Representative to obtain the Validator. sourceLocation This parameter specifies the location from which to retrieve backup database information.
 The parameter must be included for consistency, but the only allowed value is onboard. controller This parameter specifies the controller from which data will be exclusively retrieved, if sourceLocation is set to onboard.
 Enclose the controller identifier in squarebrackets ([]).
 If the controller parameter is not specified, data might be retrieved from either controller.
-Valid controller identifiers are a or b, where a is the controller in slot A, and bis the controller in slot B.
+Valid controller identifiers are a or b, where a is the controller in slot A, and bis the controller in slot B. contentType This paramater specifies the content type of the data that will be retrieved.
+If the parameter is set to partial, a reduced set of records for the RAID configuration data is restored.
+This option helps reduce the possibility of record corruption by reducing the number and type of records restored.
+If the parameter is set to all, all of the data including disk pool configuration data is retrieved.
+The default is all.